What Does a Doctor Do?

 - Monitoring: Doctors need to be attentive to changes in patients' conditions and respond to them appropriately.
 This can include anything from long-term changes in regular patients to short-term changes in patients recovering from a specific procedure or illness.

-The U.S. Bureau of Labor Statistics projects jobs for physicians and surgeons will grow by about 13 percent between 2016 and 2026.
-This is nearly twice the 7 percent growth rate projected for people in all careers, but a bit slower than the growth for other health diagnosing and treating practitioners.
+The U.S. Bureau of Labor Statistics projects jobs for physicians and surgeons will grow by about 7% between 2018 and 2028.
+This is faster than the average rate projected for people in all careers, but slower than the growth for other health diagnosing and treating practitioners.
 An increasingly aging population will drive the demand for more doctors.

 How to Get the Job